 Excursions and day trips

-PE is mandatory in the first two years; sports days happen at regular intervals.
+Physical Education is mandatory in the first year; sports days take place regularly.

 A number of the teachers of the school have experience in journalism and share this with members of the Newsletter Group.
 Students are given practice in journalism, creative writing and editing.